settlemint/docs/docs/using-platform/9_hasura-backend-as-a-service.md

+---
-# Hasura - Backend-as-a-service
+title: Hasura - Backend-as-a-service

-Many dApps need more than just decentralised tools to build an end-to-end solution.
-The SettleMint Hasura SDK provides a seamless way to interact with Hasura GraphQL APIs for managing application data.([1](https://github.com/settlemint/sdk/tree/main/sdk/hasura))
+description: Guide to using Hasura in SettleMint
+---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Hasura - Backend-as-a-service

+Many dApps need more than just decentralized tools to build an end-to-end solution.
+The SettleMint Hasura SDK provides a seamless way to interact with Hasura GraphQL APIs for managing application data.

 ## Add Hasura